Rock Radio Scrapbook

 Can you identify the others? (* Answer below)

 A lot of CHUM jocks enjoyed success after their 1050 days were over, and Scott Carpenter was no exception.
-Following his six-year (1971-1977) stint at CHUM, Carpenter worked at stations in Baltimore, Los Angeles, Tucson, Ariz., and Washington and became a regular substitute host on Larry King's radio show from the U.S. capital.
-Later, he came a System Administrator for the U.S. Department of Energy and returned to 1050 CHUM with a Saturday night oldies show.
+Following his six-year (1971-1977) stint at CHUM, Carpenter worked at stations in Baltimore, Los Angeles, Tucson, Arizona, and Washington and became a regular substitute host on Larry King's radio show from the U.S. capital.
+Later, he came a System Administrator for the U.S. Department of Energy and returned to 1050 CHUM in the first decade of the 2000s with a Saturday night oldies show.

 Carpenter talked about this aircheck with Rock Radio Scrapbook: